JamesLMilner/terra-route/README.md

 ## Additional Functionality

-Terra Route also exposes functionality for understanding GeoJSON route networks better called `LineStringGraph`.
-This can be useful for debugging as this class has a series of methods for determining things like unique nodes, edges, connected components as well as all their counts.
-With this class you can understand your graph better programmatically, for example determining it's size and if it is correctly connected.
+Terra Route provides a utility called LineStringGraph for analyzing GeoJSON route networks.
+This class is especially useful for debugging, as it includes methods to identify unique nodes, edges, and connected components, along with their counts.
+Beyond debugging, these methods help you programmatically explore and understand the structure of your graph — for example, by measuring its size and examining how its parts are connected.

 ```typescript
 const graph = new LineStringGraph(network);